Shop ByRefine Search

 Fan trained trees need annual maintenance pruning in late summer so that they keep in good shape and remain productive.

-Please note, we do not supply trees that are ready trained as fans.
+Please note, we don't supply trees that are ready trained as fans.
 We offer a range of apples, pears, plums, cherries and other stone fruits that are supplied as one year old maidens and are suitable for training in situ as fans.